roessland/learning-from-data/README.md

 * Implemented K Means clustering algorithm from scratch

-* Used Regular Radial Basis Functions in combination with kmeans for classification, and compared the resutls with SVM with RBF kernel.
+* Used Regular Radial Basis Functions in combination with kmeans for classification, and compared the results with SVM with RBF kernel.

 ![](img/9rbf.png)